What you will be learning this year in Mathematics:

 Please be aware of two very important rules:

-* A student absent from school for any reason, upon returning school, must bring a note signed by the parent that describes the reason for absence.
+* A student absent from school for any reason, upon returning school, must bring a note signed by the parent that describes the reason for the absence.
 An absence slip will be required to return to class.

 * The student has to make up work missed due to any absence within two school days.